 Symptoms Leaf surfaces are covered with pale gray, powdery fungus growth.
 Severely infected leaves yellow and die.

-Cultural control Plant recommended cultivars.
+Cultural control Plant recommended varieties.

 - Badge SC (Group M1) at 0.5 to 1.8 pints/A on 7- to 14-day intervals.
 Preharvest interval is 0 days.
 48-hr reentry.